mrlt8/docker-wyze-bridge/README.md

 You can view your stream by visiting: `http://localhost:8888/cam-nickname` where localhost is the hostname or ip of the machine running the bridge followed by the cam nickname in lowercase with `-` in place of spaces.

+## Changes in v1.3.1

+### 🚧 Changed

+- Adjusted sleep time between frames that could cause the stream to fall behind. (#330) Thanks @bbobrian, @dreondre, and everyone who helped with reporting and testing!
+- Additional FFMPEG commands to help reduce lag.
+- Fixed spaces in ENV/YAML so that they use `_` instead of `-`.
+Thanks @ronald-mendoza!
+- Updated typos in README.
+Thanks @ronald-mendoza! (#332)
+- Wyze app version number bump (2.29.1).

 ## Changes in v1.3.0

 ### ✨ NEW